 The Board of Directors is elected annually by the members of the corporation (incoming and outgoing members of AMS Assembly) at the Corporate General Meeting in Spring.
 Those interested in applying to run for a position on the Board are encouraged to contact the Chair at firstname.lastname@example.org

-The Board of Directors generally meet in the Queen’s Centre.
-However, the meetings are closed and AMS Members cannot attend regular meetings but can attend the Corporate Special General Meeting in the fall and the Corporate General Meeting in the winter.
+The Board of Directors generally meet in the Queen’s Centre or John Deutsch University Centre.
+However, the meetings are closed and AMS Members cannot attend regular meetings of the Board.
+They can attend the Corporate Special General Meeting in the Fall semester, and Corporate General Meeting in the Winter semester.
+During COVID-19, the Board is continuing to meet remotely.

 The Alma Mater Society of Queen’s University Inc. is a not-for-profit entity created by the Society for the purpose of ensuring its continuing financial viability by overseeing the management of its services and associated financial affairs.
 The Corporation is bound to its by-laws and its corporate philosophy is derivative of the Mission and Operating statements of the Society as set out in the AMS Constitution.
 As such, the AMS is required to have a Board of Directors to guide the strategic direction and long-term viability of the corporation.